ArneCL/BlogPosts/golang-defer.md

 		defer fmt.Println("Last")
 		fmt.Println("First")

+You can also defer anonymous functions.

+		defer func() {
+			// Do stuff here
+		}()

-This is most useful for deferring closing of files.
+Deferring most useful for the closing of files.

 		aFile, err := os.Open("filename")
 		if err !=nil {